On the Impossible Safety of Large AI Models: Four features of LAIM training

-Most importantly, even if they are not problematic, the combination of these books represents a small amount of data, compared to what Internet users produce on a daily basis.
+Most importantly, even if books were to be considered as verified data, the combination of these books represents a small amount of data, compared to what Internet users produce on a daily basis.
 Indeed, assuming that a user writes 300 words per day on an electronic device (the equivalent of one page), a billion of such users produce $10^{15}$ words per decade.
 This adds up to a hundred times more data than the set of books, and a million times more than the English Wikipedia.
 This makes it very tempting to either scrape the web~\cite{SmithSPKCL13,WangSMHLB19,WangPNSMHLB19}, exploit private messaging (e.g., emails, shared documents), or leverage other written texts (e.g., phones' smart keyboards).
-In fact, Wikipedia represented only 4\% of Google's PaLM \emph{foundation model} training dataset~\cite{PaLM}, while books represented 13\% of it.
+In fact, Wikipedia represented only 4\% of Google's \emph{Pathways Language Model} training dataset~\cite{PaLM}, while books represented 13\% of it.
 Meanwhile, 27\% of the dataset was made of webpages, and 50\% were social media conversations.
-Crucially, these data are generated by a myriad of users, who may be malicious and/or unaware that their activities are being leveraged to train \emph{foundation models}.
-This raises serious security and privacy risks, even when we (wrongly) restrict our attention to publicly released models (most of the actual \emph{foundation model} training is likely performed secretly by private groups).

-Indeed, user-generated data are both mostly unverified and potentially highly sensitive.
-This feature of language is in sharp contrast with sensors' data, especially when the sensors are owned, audited and trustworthy (even though sensors' data can also leak private information).
+Crucially, these data are generated by a myriad of users, who may be malicious and/or unaware that their activities are being leveraged to train LLMs and LAIMs in general.
+Clearly, in the case of content recommendation and ad targeting, which still seems to represent the most lucrative applications of LAIMs~\cite{lee2020digital}, there is no substitute to user-generated data.
+Yet user-generated data are both mostly unverified and potentially highly sensitive.
+In this context, demanding that LAIMs restrict themselves to quality datasets only~\cite{Rogers21} will greatly harm their performance.
+Note that, this feature of LAIMs' data is in sharp contrast with the more standard sensors' data, especially when the sensors are owned, audited and trustworthy (even though sensors' data can also leak private information).

-Of course, to increase security, as proposed by~\cite{Rogers21}, we could demand that \emph{foundation models} restrict themselves to quality datasets only.
-However, such datasets will inevitably be of significantly smaller size.
-As discussed earlier, this will likely greatly harm the performance of \emph{foundation models}.
-In fact, this is the main claim of this paper: security demands a drastic reduction of performance.